Microbial intelligence: Soil ecology

 Microbial community intelligence is found in soil ecosystems in the form of interacting adaptive behaviors and metabolisms.
 According to Ferreira et al., "Soil microbiota has its own unique capacity to recover from change and to adapt to the present state[...]
 [This] capacity to recover from change and to adapt to the present state by altruistic, cooperative and co-occurring behavior is considered a key attribute of microbial community intelligence."

 Many bacteria that exhibit complex behaviors or coordination are heavily present in soil in the form of biofilms.
 Micropredators that inhabit soil, including social predatory bacteria, have significant implications for its ecology.
 Soil biodiversity, managed in part by these micropredators, is of significant importance for carbon cycling and ecosystem functioning.

 The complicated interaction of microbes in the soil has been proposed as a potential carbon sink.
 Bioaugmentation has been suggested as a method to increase the 'intelligence' of microbial communities, that is, adding the genomes of autotrophic, carbon-fixing or nitrogen-fixing bacteria to their metagenome.

+Bacterial transformation

+Bacterial transformation is a form of microbobial intelligence that involves complex adaptive cooperative behavior.
+About 80 species of bacteria have so far been identified that are likely capable of transformation, including about equal numbers of Gram-positive and Gram-negative bacteria.

+Vibrio cholerae

+V. cholerae has the ability to communicate strongly at the cellular level for the purpose of bacterial transformation, and this form of microbial intelligence involves cooperative quorum-sensing.
+Two different stimuli that are encountered in the small intestine, the absence of oxygen and the presence of host-produced bile salts, stimulate V. cholerae quorum sensing and thus its pathogenicity.
+Cooperative quorum sensing, involving microbial intelligence, facilitates natural genetic transformation, a process in which extracellular DNA is taken up by (competent) V. cholerae cells.
+V. cholerae is a bacterial pathogen that causes cholera with severe contagious diarrhea that affects millions of people globally.

+Streptococcus pneumoniae

+S. pneumoniae uses a cooperative complex quorum sensing system, a form of microbial intelligence, for regulating the release of bacteriocins as well as for differentiating into the competent state necessary for natural genetic transformation.
+The competent state is induced by a peptide pheromone.
+The induction of competence results in the release of DNA from a sub-fraction of S. pneumoniae cells in the population, probably by cell lysis.
+Subsequently the majority of the S. pneumoniae cells that have been induced to competence act as recipients and take up the DNA that is released by the donors.
+Natural transformation in S. pneumoniae is an adaptive form of microbial intelligence for promoting genetic recombination that appears to be similar to sex in higher organisms.
+S. pneumoniae is responsible for the death of more than a million people yearly.